sehrik/skill-uncapped/README.md

-# A cli tools built on top of Node.js to download videos from skill-capped.
+# A cli tool built on top of Node.js to download videos from skill-capped.

 This cli assume that u have **installed [arai2c](https://github.com/aria2/aria2/releases) , [ffmpeg](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z) and accessible from your terminal**.